 - Your Supervisor.
 The have a responsibility to investigate H&S issues you bring to your attention.
 They will do a needs assessment and pass on the request to ORM if they perceive a problem that is outside of their control.

-- If you feel ill, the Assistant Director, Employee Health, Wellness and Leave can be contacted at ext.
+- If you feel ill, the Assistant Director, Health and Wellness can be contacted at ext.
 1472.

 - Your H&S Committee employee representative.
 Their role is to work with the University in addressing H&S concerns.